JarrodKane/hello-test/README.md

 The data is then mapped over, and put through a render component, that then will grab either special components or create a generic one by using compound components.
 Not all of the dynamic data and styles have been applied yet from the design.
 Weighting of texts, etc...

+One of the main things I like to do is keep it consistent and resuse components.
+With the designs since bits were just a little different here and there.
+I tried to keep it consistent as I could while also allowing for custom designs.
+Adding in the custom brand colors and sizes helped get closer to what were in the designs.

 ## What I would do next

 - Clean up of components